-An aortic dissection, also known as a dissecting aneurysm, occurs when a tear develops in the aorta (largest artery in the body).
+An aortic dissection, also known as a dissecting aneurysm, occurs when a tear develops in the aorta, the largest artery in the body.
 The flow of blood causes separation of the layers of the aorta which may lead to rupturing of the aortic wall or compromise of blood flow to various organs.
 Complications can lead to kidney failure and other organ damage, stroke, aortic valve damage, paraplegia and even death.

 The two types of aortic dissection are: